holochain/launcher-tauri/README.md

 ## Known issues

 - Encryption at rest is only enabled in linux environments.
 Encryption in MacOs and Windows environments will be enabled when the upstream `rusqlite` crate creates the next release, introducing the option of statically bundling `sqlcipher` in MacOs and in Windows.
+- Only MacOs v10.13 and after are supported at this moment.

 ## Data storage